lawrennd/talks/_business/leadership-and-ai-luiss-mba.md

 \slides{
 * Domain expertise must lead AI implementation
 * Develop institutional character around AI use
-* Create the attention flywheel for your organization
+* Create the attention flywheel for your organisation
 * Build trust through transparency and accountability
 * Remember: In the long run, your differentiators are human }

+\include{_atomic-human/includes/ai-onto-societys-wicked-problems.md}

 \notes{**Final Reflection:**